-- Your engine or generator set should have a primary fuel filter installed.
-We recommend the Racor brand of fuel filter - water separators. - a.
+- 1. Your engine or generator set should have a primary fuel filter installed.
+We recommend the Racor brand of fuel filter water separators. - a.
 Check the primary fuel filter daily as recommended by the filter manufacturer.
 Empty the collection bowl as necessary. - b.
-Change the element every 500 hours or whenever necessary. - c.
-If the bowl fills with water, change the primary and secondary elements immediately.
+Change the element every 250 hours (500 for electron ically controlled fuel system units) or whenever necessary. - c.
+If the bowl fills with water, change the primary and secondary elements immediately. - 2.
 Change secondary fuel filter every 500 hours.
 NOTE: The fuel filter on the engine is considered the "secondary fuel filter".
 The engine will be fitted with a quick change disposable secondary fuel filter.